 Saddle Up for Horseback Riding North Dakota-Style

 You're never too old to play cowboy.
 North Dakota has a number of exceptional areas to see from the saddle.
-Hit the trail, enjoy a ranch vacation and don't forget your hat!
+Hit the trail on your own horse, or enjoy a short ride at the Medora Riding Stables or ride as part of a ranch vacation at Black Leg Ranch.

 North Dakota Horseback Riding Areas